sudo, sudoedit

 would log all debugging statements at the warn level and higher in addition to those at the info level for the plugin subsystem.

-Currently, only one Debug entry per program is supported.
-The sudo Debug entry is shared by the sudo front end, sudoedit and the plugins.
-A
+One Debug entry per program is shared by the sudo front end, sudoedit and the plugins.

 The following subsystems are used by sudo: